It is intriguing to imagine how the Hebridean town of Stornoway would have looked in the 1860s, when Charles Morrison was writing his diary.

 Charles Morrison’s landlady at 7 North Beach, Miss Betsy Macdonald, was Agnes Reid’s niece.
 As such, she must have enjoyed a close relationship with the cousins who owned the Lews Hotel.
 The hotel itself, however, was leased to a succession of proprietors, such as the aforementioned Mrs Macleay (or ‘McLea’).
 By 1848 it was run by Messrs Campbell & Hart (Ordnance Survey Name Book OS1/27/72/17).
 Campbell – one Neil Campbell from Argyllshire – later became a baker in Govan.

 In 1863-64, when Charles Morrison’s diary was written, the hotel was kept by James Mackenzie from Contin.
-Upon his death in 1866, his furniture and other effects were sold and the hotel was let by Mrs Daniel Lewis Mackenzie (1827-1912; John and Agnes’s widowed daughter-in-law) to Lachlan Ross from Skye.
+Upon his death on 16 February 1866 (recorded in Angus Macdonald’s Cash Book), his furniture and other effects were sold and the hotel was let by Mrs Daniel Lewis Mackenzie (1827-1912; John and Agnes’s widowed daughter-in-law) to Lachlan Ross from Skye.
 On the evening of 25 September 1863 Charles Morrison noted that he paid a visit to ‘Mrs D. L. Mackenzie’, who lived at 5 South Beach, seemingly the site of the Caledonian Hotel.

 In 1870 Ross left Stornoway to take charge of the Royal Hotel in Portree.
 The Lews Hotel was once more advertised to let.
 It included two public rooms, a bar, nine bedrooms, stables and a coach-house.
 It also boasted gas, water and a W. C. (Inverness Courier, 21 April 1870, 4).
 The incoming proprietor was Allan Clark (d.1879), followed by Alexander F. Macdougall (d.1893).
 Part of the building, however, seems to have housed a shop: a grocer’s or spirit-dealer’s premises which may originally have been rented by the Mrs Macleay mentioned above.